keep-starknet-strange/madara/README.md

 ## Getting Started

-Follow the steps below to get started with Kaioshin :hammer_and_wrench:
+Follow the steps below to get started with Madara :hammer_and_wrench:

 ### Using Nix